polcak/jsrestrictor/docs/blogarticles/crawling_results.md

 ---
-title: RESULTS: Measurement of JavaScript API usage on the web
+title: "RESULTS: Measurement of JavaScript API usage on the web"
 ---

 A [previous blogpost](crawling.md) introduced a methodology to measure the usage of JavaScript APIs on the web by crawling the web.